 - Hide/Show all Contours: If you have a lot you want to contour sometimes it is quicker to hide all contours and just pick the one you want to show or vice versa.

-Now getting back to implementing- Next we are going to remove a few of those circles.
-So I went to the frog and clicked on a few of the spots I didn’t want on him and for fun I took away the shapes that defined his legs like the picture below.
+Now getting back to implementing- Next, we are going to remove a few of those circles.
+So I went to the frog and clicked on a few of the spots I didn’t want on him and for fun, I took away the shapes that defined his legs like the picture below.
 If you select a piece it will be a darker grey than the rest and you can also see in the picture below.

 Tip- When you are contouring an image if that image is on your canvas in the right spot you can see what the contour tool is doing to your image at the same time you are contouring it.

 And that my friends is the Contour Tool.
-Here are some other results you could of had.
+Here are some other results you could have had.
 This is why I always make a copy of the original so I can continue playing to see what I can come up with.
 I just keep duplicating them.

 Depending on what you are doing with the image determines the final outcome.
 If this was going to be a print then cut we would have to flatten it.
 If it was a layered cut item, we would cut all the layers and glue them together.